 People of PCHES: Joseph Perla

 Joseph Perla is a Ph.D. candidate in the John and Willie Leone Family Department of Energy and Mineral Engineering at Penn State.
-His research interests lie in environmental economics and computable general equilibrium models.
+His research interests lie in natural resource economics and computable general equilibrium models.
 In particular, Joseph enjoys creating regional models to understand sub-national economic outcomes.

 He is currently engaged in two research topics.
 First, Joseph is coupling electricity models with US-based regional economic models in order to understand the impacts of both supply-side and demand-side stressors in the Western US.
-Second, Joseph seeks to understand bureaucratic preferences and economic efficiency of large-scale environmental policy through estimating the bureaucratic social welfare function of the Clean Power Plan.
+Second, Joseph seeks to understand administrative preferences and economic efficiency of large-scale policy through estimating the administrative social welfare function behind energy planning programs.

 Before joining the Pennsylvania State University, Joseph earned a Master’s of Science in applied economic and management at Cornell University.
-There, his research focused on environmental economics and the regional economics of wine.
-During this time, Joseph found a preference for modeling the complex interactions of broader environmental and economic issues.
-Joseph also holds a Bachelor’s of Science in environmental economics and policy from the University of California, Berkeley.
+There, his research focused on natural resource economics and the regional economics of wine.
+During this time, Joseph found a preference for modeling the complex interactions of broader natural and economic issues.
+Joseph also holds a Bachelor’s of Science in natural resource economics and policy from the University of California, Berkeley.

 Outside of academia, Joseph is an amateur photographer with a preference for cropped sensor cameras, a home cook who specializes in South Asian cuisine, and a movie buff in a range of cinema genres.